apnadkarni/blt/doc/tabset.rst

     "grey30".

   **-selectbackground** *bgName*
-    Sets the color to display for background of the selected tab and folder.
-    *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+    Sets the color to display for background of the selected tab and folder.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
 The default is "grey85".

   **-selectforeground** *colorName*
     Sets the color of the selected tab's text label.
-The default value is "black".
+The default is "black".

   **-stipple** *bitmapName*